DIY Corner Desk

 The sides of the desk have the support of a bookshelf.
 You can build the bookshelves, but I wanted to save time with this step so I purchased two shelves for $20 each.

 The corner piece of the desk is supported by metal brackets, panels of wood on the underside (we used 10 inches x 15 inches) that attach to the sides and triangular supports.
 If you can fasten the corner to a wall you might be able to do without one of these supports and use the wall for stability.
-My desk is going up against windows so I needed the desk to stand alone.
+My desk is going to be a floating corner desk up against windows so I needed the desk to stand alone.

-- Cut three 1.5 inch x 1.5 inch balusters.legs to the same height as the bookshelves.
+- Cut three 1.5 inch x 1.5 inch baluster legs to the same height as the bookshelves.
 My bookshelves are 30 inches high.

 - Cut support pieces of wood out of the scraps to line the back sides of the corner piece.
 Our support pieces were 3/4 inches x 3 inches x 36 inches (to leave room for a 1.5 inch leg at each end).